Parks & Trails System

 Distance (one way): 2.3 miles

-Of all the trails, Trail 2 is probably the most challenging because it crosses Post Oak Creek several times and goes up on a hillside where the trail narrows, making it a thrilling bike ride!
+Of all the trails, Trail 2 is probably the most challenging and great for horseback riding.
+Trail 2 crosses Post Oak Creek several times and goes up on a hillside where the trail narrows, making it great for a thrilling bike ride as well!
 This trail connects to Trail 1 and 3.

 Distance (one way): 3.26 miles

 The biggest variety of interesting vegetation can be seen on this trail and it is the longest trail in the trail system.
 Starting at Vestal Park you pass through sotol yucca before you enter sections of legacy oak trees with plenty of shade.
 This trail winds behind the city campus and along Ralph Fair Road before it intersects with Cibolo Creek Nature Trail Park and Trail 2.
-It makes for a great bike ride or trail run.
+It makes for a great horseback or bike ride as well as a trail run.
+There are two picnic tables in the shade along this trail.

 Distance (one way): 3/4 mile

 Trail 4 is short and one of the most shaded trails in the system.
 It is easy to navigate and at times you feel like you are in someone's back yard.
 Just follow the signs and you will stay on FORHA property.
-It connects to Vestal Park and dead ends at Dietz Elkhorn.
+The trail head is easily accessible from the west end of Vestal Park and dead ends at Dietz Elkhorn.

 John Weir Trail